 NOTE: In certain systems, due to greater ppm offsets in the crystal, the 'M' bit may not assert properly.
 In such cases, bits 3:0 in Register 06Fh can be increased to a maximum value of 4.

-By default (after power up or after systems reset), the four RASTER_STRUCTURE, VD_STD, STD_LOCK and INT/ \overline{PROG} fields are set to zero.
-These fields are also cleared when the $\overline{SMPTE_BYPASS}$ pin is LOW.
+By default (after power up or after systems reset), the four RASTER_STRUCTURE, VD_STD, STD_LOCK and INT/PROG registers are set to zero.
+These registers are also cleared when the SMPTE_BYPASS pin is LOW.

 4.13.1 2K Support